Twelve Stunning Winter Walks in the Lake District

 Unlike the somewhat more treacherous ascent from Striding Edge, this 8-mile walk is a great route to take in the winter.
 Helvellyn tends to catch the first snows of the winter, and although you have to take care to avoid any cornice that might form in the winter, the views from its 950m summit are impressive.

 We hope this has given you some ideas for great places to go for a walk this winter, no matter what your ability and confidence levels are.
-Check out on mistakes winter walkers make and how you can avoid them, and stay safe this winter.
+Check out on mistakes winter walkers make and how you can avoid them, and stay safe on Winter Walks in the Lake District.